 - Management of farmland can be crucial to agricultural property relief claims − Taxation.co.uk

-- About Pensions Retirement Choices - Penions Advisory Service
+- About Pensions Retirement Choices − Pensions Advisory Service

-Regular dialogue and meetings with your employees is good business practice.
-Share with them your vision for the future and the changes that you are planning to help achieve it.
-Encourage them to feed in ideas of how your plan may be implemented in order that they also buy in to the changes that you wish to make.
+Regular conversations and meetings with your employees is good business practice.
+Share with them your vision for the future and how you plan to help achieve it.
+Encourage them to contribute ideas.
 If they feel trusted and engaged, they are more likely to help the plan succeed and come to work with a positive attitude.

-Discuss the team’s achievements and progress at regular intervals and review the next steps with them.
-If circumstances arise that prevent you from making the progress that you intended, share the reasons with the team and develop solutions together to help get back on track.
+Discuss the team’s achievements and progress at regular intervals and review next steps with them.
+If circumstances arise that hinder your planned progress , share the reasons with the team and develop solutions together to get back on track.

 Don’t go through stress alone.
-Talk to your spouse and friends as a first step, then talk to your bank manager and other finance providers about your business.
-Talking to them early will often put you in a stronger position to ask for borrowing restructuring or repayment holidays.
+Talk to your spouse/partner or friends and family as a first step.
+Then talk to your bank manager and other finance providers.
+Doing this early will put you in a stronger position to ask for borrowing restructuring or repayment holidays.

 Contact your suppliers.
-Merchants and other creditors will want to keep your business and will be open to discussing how a repayment structure can be organised over a period of time to help.
+Merchants and other creditors will want to keep your business and will likely be open to discussing a repayment structure.

 Have you addressed paying the tax bill from the last financial year?
 Talk to HMRC about organising a payment structure.

-The accountant will have a first-rate knowledge of all taxation issues.
-As such, they should be consulted for advice on any major business changes, for example, diversifying into non-farming enterprises, succession planning or when considering retirement.
-They will be able to make you aware of Inheritance Tax, Capital Gains Tax, Stamp Duty and Value Added Tax (VAT) issues that may affect you in the future.
+The accountant will have first-rate knowledge of all taxation issues.
+They should be consulted for advice on any major business changes, such as diversifying into non-farming enterprises, succession planning, or when considering retirement.
+They will be able to make you aware of inheritance tax, Capital Gains Tax, stamp duty and value added tax (VAT) issues that may affect you in the future.

-A good consultant is likely to understand the challenges and opportunities that you are facing.
-They frequently have several clients that are wrestling with similar issues and can provide guidance on the steps that are required.
-They understand the physical and financial benchmarks that you should be aiming to achieve and are well versed in the preparation of gross margins, budgets and cash flows.
-Those that possess both technical enterprise expertise and business knowledge can dovetail these skills to help provide practical solutions.
+A good consultant will understand the challenges and opportunities that you are facing.
+They will have other clients dealing with similar issues and can provide guidance.
+They understand the physical and financial benchmarks you should be aiming to achieve, and are well-versed in the preparation of gross margins, budgets and cash flows.
+Those with both technical enterprise expertise and business knowledge can dovetail these skills to help provide practical solutions.

-If family members or business owners are not fully aligned, the role of the independent consultant will be to help gain consensus by providing analysis and information on which to make informed decisions.
-In some situations, the best solution may be to downsize or cease the farming activities and this advice may not be well-received by all members of the family.
-A consultant should add value to the business by helping to improve performance and profitability and, if so, this will provide a good return on the investment in their time.
+If family members or business owners are not in agreement, the role of the independent consultant will be to help gain consensus by providing analysis.
+In some situations, the best solution may be to downsize or even cease farming activities altogether.
+This advice may not be well-received by all members of the family.
+A consultant should add value to the business by helping improve performance and profitability, to provide a good return on the investment in their time.